Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Population Served

-Mainland Japan has roughly 4,000 soldiers, civilians, contractors and family members assigned to sites across the island of Honshu.
-Japanese Nationals comprise more than half of the work force.
+Mainland Japan has roughly 4,000 Soldiers, civilians, contractors and family members assigned to sites across the island of Honshu.
+Japanese nationals comprise more than half of the workforce.

 The Camp Zama community is comprised of two main housing areas on mainland Japan: Camp Zama and Sagamihara Family Housing Area (SHA).
-Both are located in Kanagawa Prefecture, about 25 miles southwest of Tokyo.
+Both are in Kanagawa Prefecture, about 25 miles southwest of Tokyo.
 There are also several satellite locations located in Yokohama, Kure, Tokyo and other areas.
 The military community comprises a very small percentage of the prefecture population.
 Japan, in general, is a high cost of living area, but one can save on purchases by shopping on base at the post exchange and commissary.
-The weather is similar to that of the United States' mid-Atlantic east coast.
-In less than two hours by train, one can be shopping in downtown Tokyo, picking up seashells at the beach in Enoshima or soaking in a hot springs in Hakone.
+The weather is similar to that of the United States’ mid-Atlantic east coast.
+In less than two hours by train, one can be shopping in downtown Tokyo, picking up seashells at the beach in Enoshima or soaking in a hot spring in Hakone.

-The Base Operator's phone number is +81-46-407-1110 or 011-81-46-407-1110
+The base operator’s phone number is +81-46-407-1110 or 011-81-46-407-1110.

 Area Population: Tokyo: 12 million